Skip to main content

 .url.extractTopDomainByZone()

-this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from that link, including without subdomains.
+this.utils.url.extractTopDomainByZone(url) - the method takes a link as the first parameter and returns the domain from this link, including without subdomains.
 Works with all regional zones

 .url.extractMaxPath()